-- Successful completion of each of Rural and Urban rotation summative ITAR - Assessments of professionalism must be at a minimum "Meets Expectations" on the summative ITAR for each of the Rural and Urban rotations. - 2.
-Project: During the urban Family Medicine rotation, each learner will be required to complete a project and submit it in written form as well as preparing a brief (10-15 min) presentation.
+- The student must have a minimum of "Meets Expectations' on all categories for the final Summative Assessments (ITARs) - Assessments of professionalism must be at a minimum "Meets Expectations" on the summative ITAR for each of the Rural and Urban rotations. - 2.
+Project: During the Family Medicine rotation, each learner will be required to complete a project and submit it in written form as well as preparing a brief (10-15 min) presentation.
 Detailed instructions regarding the project requirements can be found on One45 and can also be obtained from the rotation administrator.
-Learner's proposed project topic should be decided upon by the mid-point of the rotation.
+Proposed project topics should be decided upon by the mid-point of the rotation.
 The project should be presented orally during morning rounds (at the academic teaching units) or to their preceptor and his/her colleagues at a mutually agreed upon time.

 Learners are expected to submit either a written report or PowerPoint of the project to the rotation administrator (for grading by the rotation coordinator) by the last day of the Family Medicine rotation.

-administrator (for grading by the rotation coordinator) by the last day of the Family Medicine rotation.
 The rubrics for grading are available on One45.
 The student must achieve a "meets expectations" on the project in order to pass the rotation.